 The Title IX Coordinator will remain mindful of your well-being, and will take ongoing steps to protect you from retaliation or harm, and work with you to create a safety plan.
 Retaliation against you, whether by students or employees, will not be tolerated.
 The University and Title IX Coordinator will also:

-- Provide interim remedies requested by you, if they are reasonably available, regardless of whether you choose to report sexual violence to campus or local police;
+- Provide interim measures requested by you, if they are reasonably available, regardless of whether you choose to report sexual violence to campus or local police;

 - Assist you in accessing other available advocacy, academic support, counseling, disability, medical/health or mental health services, and legal assistance both on and off campus;

-- Provide other security and support, which could include issuing a no-contact order, helping arrange a change of campus-based living or working arrangements or course schedules (including for the perpetrator pending the outcome of the investigation) or adjustments for assignments, tests, or work duties; and
+- Provide other security and support, which could include issuing a no-contact directive, helping arrange a change of campus-based living or working arrangements or course schedules (including for the referred individual pending the outcome of the investigation) or adjustments for assignments, tests, or work duties; and

 - Inform you of your right to report a crime to University or local police – and provide you with assistance if you wish to do so.

-NOTE: If the University determines that the perpetrator poses a serious and immediate threat to the campus community, a designated Campus Security Authority under the Clery Act may be called upon to issue a timely warning to the community.
-Any such warning will not include any information that identifies the victim.
+NOTE: If the University determines that the referred individual poses a serious and immediate threat to the campus community, a designated Campus Security Authority under the Clery Act may be called upon to issue a timely warning to the community.
+Any such warning will not include any information that identifies the reporting/affected party.

 You may choose to report to the police and proceed with a criminal complaint.